pbinkley/microcopying_1940/index.markdown

 may be, for all we know, that because of the fire hazards and insurance rates, the motion picture firms of Hollywood may have made experiments on making motion pictures on cellulose acetate.
-It is thought it cannot be used for motion pictures <span style="page" id="page83">[p.83]</span> because of its physical qualities, for example its extreme brittleness, but that is a possibility.</p>
+It is thought it cannot be used for motion pictures <span class="page" id="page83">[p.83]</span> because of its physical qualities, for example its extreme brittleness, but that is a possibility.</p>

 <p>I would like to say this about the remarks of Mr.